 - On Gor, the only thing that can kill a Priest-King is basically a giant beetle, which the Priest-Kings keep around for when they tire of life.
 The beetles have an aroma that's overwhelmingly enticing to a Priest-King.

-- In the Discworld novel Last Continent, the god of evolution is all about beetles.
+- In the Discworld novel Last Continent, the God of Evolution is all about beetles.
+He recurs in The Science of Discworld where he shares his passion for beetles with Charles Darwin.

 - In Galaxy of Fear: The Swarm it's noted that some of the S'krrr, particularly Vroon, all but worship drog beetles.